Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Introduction

-Employing different-sized telescopes can significantly extend the energy range of the experiment.
-Such an approach will be utilized by CTAO and has been pioneered by the H.E.S.S. experiment, which currently employs four $12 \, \rm{m}$ telescopes (named CT1 to CT4) in a $120 \, \rm{m}$ square together with a central $28 \, \rm{m}$ telescope (named CT5).
-When running in stereoscopic mode (i.e., with the requirement of at least two telescopes participating in an event), H.E.S.S. achieves competitive performance in the energy range between 150 GeV and 100 TeV~\citep{Krawczynski:2006pd,HessCrab2006,Parsons:2014voa,MAGIC:2014zas,Kosack:2020joq}.
+Different telescope sizes employed together can significantly extend the energy range of the experiment.
+This approach will be used by CTAO and has been pioneered by the H.E.S.S. experiment, which currently employs four $12 \, \rm{m}$ telescopes (CT1 to CT4) in a $120 \, \rm{m}$ square together with a central $28 \, \rm{m}$ telescope (CT5).
+When running in stereoscopic mode (i.e., with the requirement that at least two telescopes participate in an event), H.E.S.S. achieves a competitive performance in the energy range between 150 GeV and 100 TeV~\citep{Krawczynski:2006pd,HessCrab2006,Parsons:2014voa,MAGIC:2014zas,Kosack:2020joq}.
 With CT5 in monoscopic mode, the energy threshold is lowered to $\sim 30 - 50 \, \rm{GeV}$~\citep{Murach2015}, but the performance is significantly reduced for energies above $\sim 200 \, \rm{GeV}$.
-Therefore, for the usual monoscopic and stereoscopic analysis methods, a choice between low-energy threshold and overall performance above 200 GeV must be made, depending on the science case.
+For the usual monoscopic and stereoscopic analysis methods, a choice between a low-energy threshold and the overall performance above 200 GeV must therefore be made, depending on the science case.

-In this work, we propose an analysis based on event types for H.E.S.S., providing a single combined analysis that can exploit the whole energy range of the experiment with optimal performance.
+We propose an analysis based on event types for H.E.S.S. that provides a single combined analysis that can exploit the whole energy range of the experiment with an optimal performance.
 This approach has been widely used by Fermi-LAT, with a significant performance boost~\citep{Fermi-LAT:2013jgq,Atwood:2013dra}.
-Nevertheless, considerable adaptations are needed for the case of H.E.S.S. due to different telescope types and observation multiplicities, and are explored in this work.
+Nevertheless, considerable adaptations are needed for H.E.S.S. because of the different telescope types and observation multiplicities, and these are explored in this work.

-The simulations and datasets used in this work are presented in section~\ref{sec:dataset}, followed by a description of the definition of the event types in section~\ref{sec:types}.
-With that, the performances are evaluated and addressed in section~\ref{sec:performance}.
-The implementation is validated using real data through an analysis of data taken on the Crab Nebula, which is shown in section~\ref{sec:crab}.
-Systematic uncertainties regarding observation conditions are discussed in section~\ref{sec:systematics}.
-Finally, the conclusions of this work are presented in section~\ref{sec:conclusions}.
+The simulations and datasets we used are presented in section~\ref{sec:dataset}, followed by a description of the definition of the event types in section~\ref{sec:types}.
+The performances are evaluated and addressed in section~\ref{sec:performance}.
+The implementation is validated using real data through an analysis of data taken on the Crab nebula, which is shown in section~\ref{sec:crab}.
+Systematic uncertainties of the observation conditions are discussed in section~\ref{sec:systematics}.
+Finally, we conclude in section~\ref{sec:conclusions}.